optimizely/Docebo-SSO/README.md

 # Docebo-SSO
-This package is meant to allow a simple python interface to add a third party Single Sign On to the Docebo Learning Management System
+This package is meant to allow a simple python interface to add a third party Single Sign On to the Docebo Learning Management System.
+Docebo's SSO does not create a user that doesn't exist, or update the credentials of a user that does exist.

 ## Usage

-There are two ways to use this product, depending on the amount of customization that you need with Docebo.
+There are two ways to use this product, depending on the amount of customization that you need with Docebo sign on.

 #### User API